-Our DIY liquid hand soap foams beautifully and smells amazing.
+This DIY liquid hand soap foams beautifully and smells amazing.
 Going with our Mary’s Rose Garden series, we used rose essential oil to scent the soap, but you can easily use any other essential oil.
 Making soap for the first time can seem quite intimidating, so make sure to read our list of tips before you start.
 And don’t forget to download our free printable labels to decorate the soap and to give as a pretty homemade gift!
-For more beauty DIYs also take a look at our lavender bath salt tutorial or try to make a delicious brown sugar body scrub.

 The Mary’s Rose Garden series